DonFlymoor/voxTalkz/README.md

 Google Text To Speach (gTTS)
 Pydub (pydub)

-to install those libraries, use the following commands:
+if pulling from github, use the following commands:
 ```
 pip3 install gTTS
 pip3 install pydub